holmosaint/foreground-segmentation/README.md

 Final Project for 2019 PKU Digital Image Processing

 ## Raw GrabCut Algorithm
-The performance of the GrabCut algorithm over the whole dataset with 15 iteration on each image is **0.9552**, where the number of images with F-score lower than 0.80 is 39, higher than 0.95 is 781.
+The performance of the GrabCut algorithm over the whole dataset with 15 iteration on each image is **0.9552**, where the number of images with F-score lower than 0.80 is 39, higher than 0.95 is 781.\

+The biggest problem of GrabCut algorithm is the time consumption.
+The total time of GrabCut algorithm over the whole dataset is 26min 21s with 15 iterations for each picture.
+The avedrage time for one image is 1.581s.

 ## FgSegNet
 I've already implemented the PyTorch version FgSegNet_M put forward in paper "Foreground segmentation using convolutional neural networks for multiscale feature encoding" and now the model is training(Hope it works:).